 - 1-1/2 teaspoons minced fresh rosemary

-- In a small skillet over medium heat, cook chicken in 1 tablespoon butter for 4-5 minutes on each side or until a thermometer reads 170°.
+- In a skillet over medium heat, cook chicken in 1 tablespoon butter for 4-5 minutes on each side or until juices run clear.
 Remove and keep warm.

 - Add wine to the pan; cook over medium-low heat, stirring to loosen browned bits from pan.
 Add cream and bring to a boil.
 Reduce heat; cook and stir until slightly thickened.
 Stir in rosemary and remaining butter until blended.
 Serve sauce with chicken.
 Yield: 2 servings.